wansti/OwntracksOSM/README.md

 * Check the log for hints on why the app cannot connect.

 ### Unsupported Features
-Only "location" type messages are currently supported by OwntracksOSM.
+Only "location" type messages are currently supported by Owntracks OSM.
 Other message types such as [beacons](https://owntracks.org/booklet/features/beacons), [waypoints](https://owntracks.org/booklet/features/waypoints) and [encrypted payloads](https://owntracks.org/booklet/features/encrypt) are not yet supported.